Ferdilii/motorized_macro_rail_int_fix/README.md

 * You can use manual focus on your lens to achieve a similar result but it may be very challenging to get the step size correct and consistent.
 The result will thus often have "blurry" areas where there was no in-focus source image to use.
-There is the risk of moving the camera every time you touch it.
+There is also the risk of moving the camera every time you touch it.
 * You can buy a manual focus rail at many different qualities and price points.
 That is the starting point for this project.
 The nice thing about these rails is that they are a bit more "field friendly" in their simplicity.
-The downside is that full manual mode can be more work and you risk moving the camera slightly as you interact with the rail.
+The downside is that using them manually can feel like tedious work and you risk moving the camera as you interact with the rail.

 ### Automated approaches

 * You can buy commercial rails at different price points.
 Here is [one](https://cognisys-inc.com/stackshot-macro-rail-package.html) and here is [another](https://www.wemacro.com/US/index.php/product/wemacro-rail-with-power-bank-cable-for-outside/).
-One thing I think is a downside of these solutions is the interface.
+Price aside, one thing I think is a downside of these solutions is the interface.
 One uses buttons and the other uses a phone app - both seem a bit cumbersome compared to an analog stick when it comes to positioning the camera.
 * [Some cameras](https://fujifilm-x.com/en-gb/learning-centre/using-focus-bracketing-and-stacking/)